veeso-dev/blog.veeso.dev/blog/post-60/index-en.md

 ---
-date: '2026-05-28 15:52:00 Europe/Rome'
+date: "2026-05-28 15:52:00 Europe/Rome"
 title: "Why Airlines don’t want your boarding pass in Apple or Google wallet"
-description: 'How a small UX annoyance hides a bigger upselling machine'
+description: "How a small UX annoyance hides a bigger upselling machine"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: tech-commentary
-reading_time: '4'
+reading_time: "4"
 ---

 ## The boarding pass should be boring